-Compared to the previous-generation model (2006 and earlier), which was polarizing with its curvy lines, the new Hyundai Santa Fe blends in with other SUVs in its segment.
+Compared to the previous-generation model (2006 and earlier), which was polarizing with its undulating lines, the new Hyundai Santa Fe blends in with other SUV/crossovers in its segment.

-With its relatively long wheelbase and short overhangs, Hyundai says the new Santa Fe evokes the assertive grace of a speed skater.
-Certainly it has more of a profile of a sporty station wagon than that of a traditional body-on-frame SUV.
+With its relatively long wheelbase and short overhangs, Hyundai says the Santa Fe now evokes the assertive grace of a speed skater.
+Certainly it has more the profile of a sporty station wagon than that of a traditional body-on-frame SUV.
 Some would say it looks like a smaller version of the Volkswagen Touareg, which is not a bad comparison.

-Even the rear has distinctively curved lines with high mounted taillight clusters that are partially mounted on the main body and the tailgate.
+Even the rear has distinctively curved lines, with high taillight clusters that are partially mounted on the main body and the tailgate.
 The easy to see and easy to grab tailgate handle is definitely a Santa Fe design cue.

-Although the new Santa Fe is slightly larger than the previous model, it looks smaller because its styling is more refined and it looks less like a truck.
+Although the current Santa Fe is slightly larger than the previous model, it looks smaller because its styling is more refined and less truck-like.

-Pleasing is the best way to describe the interior of the Hyundai Santa fe as it features modern plastics with a soft touch feel.
-All models include blue accent lighting at night to illuminate the instruments, switches and the edges of the front cupholders.
-Even the base GLS has nice luxury touches that include realistic looking, but fake wood-trim accents across the width of the dashboard, surrounding the shifter and along the door panels.
+Pleasing is the best way to describe the interior of the Hyundai Santa Fe because it's trimmed in modern plastics with a soft-touch feel.
+All models feature blue accent lighting at night to illuminate the instruments, switches and the edges of the front cupholders.
+Even the base GLS has nice luxury touches that include realistic-looking (but faux) wood-trim accents across the width of the dashboard, surrounding the shifter, and along the door panels.

 The gauges are mounted in a large instrument pod in front of the steering wheel.
 The radio and climate controls are well located in a center stack that is mounted high in the dashboard for easy reach and observation while driving.

-According to Hyundai's measurements, the headroom and legroom is greater in all rows than in competing models thanks to a uniquely designed unibody that is not based off an existing car platform, thus allowing the engineers to maximize interior space without compromise.
+According to Hyundai's measurements, headroom and legroom in the Santa Fe is greater in all rows than in competing models, thanks to a uniquely designed unibody that is not based off an existing car platform.
+That allowed the engineers to maximize interior space without compromise.

 The air vents for the center row of seats are mounted in the B-pillar, which is much more effective than being mounted down low behind the center console, as in many vehicles.

-We did not get to try a model with the third row of seats.
-In our experience they are of limited use for anything more than carrying kids short distances.
+Third-row seating in the Santa Fe is similar to that in other SUVs, so it's of limited use for anything other than carrying kids short distances.
 Setting up the third row for seating in the Santa Fe leaves a mere 10 cubic feet of cargo space, which is no more than you'll find in a cramped two-door coupe.
-If you really need to carry seven passengers and/or cargo, a minivan is far more practical.
+If you really need to carry seven passengers and/or cargo, a minivan is better.
 Additionally, one loses the very practical hidden storage space under the rear floor when the vehicle is fitted with the optional third row of seats.
 In short, the Santa Fe can carry seven passengers but works better for five.

 Nobody can really expect an SUV, even one built using a stiff unibody, to handle as well as a sedan.
-However the new Hyundai Santa Fe comes mighty close.
-Indeed as long as you don't fling it around corners as if you're in a sports sedan, you'll have no complaints about the Santa Fe's handling.
+However, the Hyundai Santa Fe comes mighty close.
+Indeed, as long as you don't fling it around corners as if you're in a sports sedan, you'll have no complaints about the Santa Fe's handling.

 Overall, the driving experience is transparent, meaning there is nothing outstanding, negatively or positively.
 The steering has a pleasant feel, neither too tight nor too loose, the brakes work well if not dramatically, the ride is smooth and the vehicle is quiet.

-The GLS comes with the smaller of two available V6 engines and is available with a manual transmission, which is a unique combination in the U.S. We haven't had a chance to check it out and Hyundai admits few people will buy one, but a manual transmission is available for drivers who want one.
+The GLS comes with the smaller of two available V6 engines and is available with a manual transmission, a rare combination in the U.S.

 The best value may be the front-drive SE model, which has the same high-tech aluminum engine and transmission as the Limited.

-The Hyundai Santa Fe is the same size as the Toyota Highlander, but it costs less.
+The Hyundai Santa Fe is only a little smaller than a Toyota Highlander, but it costs about $6,000 less.
 Judging from Hyundai's performance in J.D.
 Power and Associates quality studies, Hyundai's vehicles are right in there in terms of quality and reliability as well.
-If you're in the market for a suburban SUV rather than a genuine off-road vehicle, the capable and refined Santa Fe should be included on your shopping list.
+If you're in the market for a suburban SUV, the capable and refined Santa Fe should be included on your shopping list.

 NewCarTestDrive.com correspondent John Rettie drove the Hyundai Santa Fe in Santa Barbara.